Islamic History Curriculum

 Lessons of Faith

-Deeper exploration of prophetic narratives and the spiritual lessons embedded in Islamic history's foundational period.
+Deeper exploration of the Prophets and the spiritual lessons embedded in Islamic history's foundational period.

 Explore Grade 2